 2. Improve site speed

-For the best SEO results, you should have a fast loading site under any circumstances, and it becomes even more vital when applied to voice search.
+For the best SEO results, you should have a fast loading site anyway, and it becomes even more vital when applied to voice search.
 The majority of answers provided by voice assistants come from sites with a quick load speed and one of the major advantages of voice search is the speed of its answers.

 3. Build backlinks

-You create more authority and trust for your site the more quality sites link back to you.
-If other sites think you provide good information and want to share that , there’s a good chance they’ll link back to you.
-That’s a great indication to search engines that your information is valuable to their users.
+You create more authority and trust for your site when many quality sites link back to you.
+If other sites think you provide useful information and want to share that , there’s a good chance they’ll link back to you.
+That’s a great indication to search engines that your information is valuable to users.

 4. Create FAQ pages and answer questions